scratcharchive/mountainsort_examples/README.md

 Another example, [example1.ipynb](jupyter_examples/example1/example1.ipynb), shows how to do the same thing, except that it runs processing in Singularity containers on a remote compute server.
 This is also a live web example that can be run without any installation.

+### Sharing datasets

+MountainLab makes it possible to share electrophysiology datasets by hosting them from your own computer so that you can take advantage of the web-based sorting capabilities.
+This is helpful for troubleshooting spike sorting issues, comparing methods, and collaborating on algorithm development.
+See [sharing_datasets.md](docs/sharing_datasets.md)